Pouring disinfectant on the politics of Brazil

 “At least” 40% cuts to greenhouse gas emissions

-After countless delays and prevarication, EU leaders finally agreed to cut greenhouse gas emissions by "at least" 40%.
+After countless delays and prevarication, EU leaders finally agreed to cut greenhouse gas emissions by "at least" 40% by 2030.
 Those two little words are vital in the race to save the planet as they set a baseline minimum commitment for how ambitious cuts will be when leaders meet for the Climate Summit in Paris in 2015.

 In partnership with other groups, Avaazers helped seal the deal with tens of thousands of messages to leaders, public opinion polls on climate across the continent, a hard-hitting ad in a leading Polish newspaper and a call for action by economists including Thomas Piketty in the Financial Times -- all having real impact.